linode/docs/docs/guides/security/firewalls/comparing-network-firewall-solutions/index.md

 ### Block All Traffic

 For firewall configuration, it is crucial to be able to block traffic.
-The examples that follow first show how to block all traffic, then show the more typical policies denying incoming traffic and allowing outgoing.
+The examples that follow first show how to block all traffic, then show the more typical policy configuration — denying incoming traffic and allowing outgoing.

-{{< note type="alert" respectIndent=false >}}
+{{< note type="alert" >}}
-Configuring a default reject or deny rule can lock you out of your Linode unless explicit allow rules are in place.
-Ensure that you have configured allow rules for SSH and other critical services as per the section below before applying default deny or reject rules.
+Configuring default reject or deny rules can lock you out of your Linode unless explicit allow rules are in place.
+Ensure that you have configured allow rules for SSH and other critical services before trying any of the following.
 {{< /note >}}

 {{< tabs >}}